rickapps/eBay-API-PHP/README-MVC.md

 The included files should be installed into two separate folders on your webserver:
 + **public_html** - Folder contains files that can be served from your web server.
 The folder should either be your web root folder, or be a sub folder within your web root folder.
 + **application** - Folder contains files that are not publicly available from your web server.
-This demo assumes the folder is at the same level as public_html.
+This demo assumes the folder is at the same directory level as public_html.

 Files to implement the MVC pattern are:
 + **application/libs/application.php** - implements the MVC style of urls